VoxelForge/VoxelForge/API.md

-# API documentation for the Documentation System core framework
+# API documentation for the Documentation System
 ## Core concepts
 As a modder, you are free to write basically about everything and are also relatively free in the presentation of information.
-The Documentation System has no restrictions on content whatsoever.
+There are no restrictions on content whatsoever.

 ### Categories and entries
-In the documentation system, everything is built on categories and entries.
+In the Documentation System, everything is built on categories and entries.
 An entry is a single piece of documentation and is the basis of all actual documentation.
 Categories group multiple entries of the same topic together.